-Self-harm Over-reaction to mistakes / Inappropriate emotional responses Chronic running away Abnormal or indiscriminate attachment Drug/solvent abuse Low self-esteem Compulsive stealing Extremes of passivity or aggression Makes a disclosure Social isolation - withdrawn, a 'loner' Frozen watchfulness particularly pre school Developmental delay Depression Neurotic behaviour (e.g. rocking, hair twisting, Desperate attention-seeking behaviour thumb sucking) Parent Family/environment Observed to be aggressive towards child or others Marginalised or isolated by the community.
-Intensely involved with their children, never allowing anyone else to undertake their child's care.
-History of mental health, alcohol or drug misuse or domestic violence. allowing anyone else to undertake their child's allowing anyone else to undertake their child's care. or domestic violence.
-History of unexplained death, illness or multiple allowing anyone else to undertake their child's care.
-Previous domestic violence or domestic violence.
-History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self harm, somatising disorder or false allegations allowing anyone else to undertake their child's care.
-Previous domestic violence History of abuse or mental health problems or domestic violence.
-History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of physical or sexual assault
+Child Self-harm Over-reaction to mistakes / Inappropriate emotional responses Chronic running away Abnormal or indiscriminate attachment Drug/solvent abuse Low self-esteem Compulsive stealing Extremes of passivity or aggression Makes a disclosure Social isolation - withdrawn, a 'loner' Frozen watchfulness particularly pre school Developmental delay Depression Neurotic behaviour (e.g. rocking, hair twisting, Desperate attention-seeking behaviour thumb sucking) Parent Family/environment Observed to be aggressive towards child or others Marginalised or isolated by the community.
+Intensely involved with their children, never allowing anyone else to undertake their child's History of mental health, alcohol or drug misuse or domestic violence. care.
+Previous domestic violence History of unexplained death, illness or multiple surgery in parents and/or siblings of the family History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of physical or sexual assault Previous domestic violence surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self harm, somatising disorder or false allegations Previous domestic violence History of abuse or mental health problems surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of physical or sexual assault